ababaian/bioSyntax-archive/README.md

 # bio-hacks
-Collection of hacks / tools / scripts for computational biologists
+My collection of hacks / tools / scripts for computational biologists